SystemsBioinformatics/dynamic-community-fba/docs/4_community_matrix/home.rst

 function is set to the biomass reaction with :code:`model.getActiveObjectiveReactionIds()`.
 This returns a list of objective IDs where you can look for the biomass reaction.

-In our demonstration, we've incorporated two pre-existing models: *E. coli core metabolism* and *Streptococcus thermophilus*.
+In our example, we use the GSMMs of: *E. coli core metabolism* and *Streptococcus thermophilus*.
 If desired, you can provide an optional list of alternative IDs to refer to the single models.
 This can be done by supplying a list of strings as the third argument to the function.
 If no alternative IDs are provided, the community matrix will default to using the original model identifiers.